Battle of Tsushima: Salvo firing director system

 In the months before the battle, the Chief Gunnery Officer of Asahi, Lieutenant Commander Katō Hiroharu, aided by a Royal Navy advisor who introduced him to the use of the early mechanical computer Dumaresq in fire control, introduced a system for centrally issuing the gun-laying (Note: What ship to target, and the distance to the target were specified on the bridge.
 Each gun/turret aimed the target to determine the deflection, and used a distance-to-elevation conversion table for the gun to set the elevation.) and salvo-firing orders by voice.
 (Note: All the gunnery personnel on Mikasa was given a lecture on telephone systems at 17:20 on 18 April 1905 in Chinhae Bay.)
 Using a central system allowed the spotter to identify a salvo of distant shell splashes much more effectively than trying to identify a single splash among the many in the confusion of fleet-to-fleet combat.
-Further, the spotter needed to keep track of just one firing at a time as opposed to multiple shots on multiple stopwatches, in addition to having to report to just one officer on the bridge.
-The 'director' officer on the bridge had the advantage of having a higher vantage point than in the gun turrets, in addition to being steps away from the ship commander giving orders to change the course and the speed in response to the incoming reports on target movements.
+Further, the spotter needed to keep track of only one firing at a time, rather than multiple shots on multiple stopwatches, and report to only one officer on the bridge.
+The 'director' officer on the bridge had the advantage of a higher vantage point than in the gun turrets, and was steps away from the ship commander, giving orders to change course and speed in response to incoming reports on target movements.

-This fire control director system was introduced to other ships in the fleet, and the training and practice on this system were carried out in the months waiting for the arrival of the Baltic Fleet (Note: During the 11 days from 28 March to 7 April 1905, Mikasa had 5 days with gunnery training sessions.
+This fire control director system was introduced to other ships in the fleet.
+The training and practice on this system were carried out in the months waiting for the arrival of the Baltic Fleet (Note: During the 11 days from 28 March to 7 April 1905, Mikasa had 5 days with gunnery training sessions.
 In these 5 days, Mikasa fired 9,066 rounds of practice ammunition.) while its progress was reported by the British intelligence from their naval stations at Gibraltar, Malta, Aden (Yemen), Cape of Good Hope, Trincomalee (Ceylon), Singapore and Hong Kong, among other locations.